 Low heel shoes and tall socks covered the bottom half, while a collared blouse and necktie made the top half look like menswear.
 Women could wear also add a knit vest, matching sportcoat, or a heavy cardigan sweater.
 Topped with an 8-panel cap, it’s the perfect casual outfit.

-One famous woman who wore knickers and pants in the 20s was Amelia Earheart, an aviatrix.
-She wore mostly men’s clothing or women’s masculine sporty clothes such as wide leg pants, flight suits, leather flight jacket, neck scarf, aviator hat and goggles, sweaters and occasionally knit dresses.
+One famous woman who wore knickers and pants in the ’20s was Amelia Earheart, an aviatrix.
+She wore mostly men’s clothing or women’s masculine sporty clothes such as wide leg pants, flight suits, leather flight jackets, neck scarves, aviator hats with goggles, sweaters, and occasionally knit dresses.
 She inspired a wave of fashion for women who had an adventurous spirit.